CodingGagan/markdown_test/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integrations.md

 ````
 {% endcode %}

 * **Resolution:** This error is typically caused by the incorrect (Athena results) s3 bucket being specified in the CloudFormation template of Step 3 from above.
-To resolve the issue, ensure the bucket used for storing the AWS CUR report (Step 1) is specified in the `S3ReadAccessToAwsBillingData` SID of the IAM policy (default: kubecost-athena-access) attached to the user or role used by Kubecost (Default: KubecostUser / KubecostRole).
+To resolve the issue, ensure the bucket used for storing the AWS CUR report (Step 1) is specified in the `S3ReadAccessToAwsBillingData` SID of the IAM policy (default: nOps-athena-access) attached to the user or role used by nOps (Default: nOpsUser / nOpsRole).
 See the following example.

 {% hint style="info" %}
 This error can also occur when the management account cross-account permissions are incorrect, however, the solution may differ.